Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-5115 [Superseded by DHQGHN-QD-3626-2022] Regulation on Undergraduate Training.md

     a)  Wish to transfer to study at Hanoi National University;
     b)  Not a first-year or final-year student, with an average grade point average of 2.50 or higher at the time of consideration;
-    c)  Meet the requirements of the training unit\'s competency assessment test;
+    c)  Meet the requirements of the training unit's competency assessment test;
     d)  Be healthy enough to study;
     đ)  Not subject to forced expulsion from school, not under criminal